 - Restoring Natural Infrastructure Report – Produced by Caterpillar Inc.

-- Natural Infrastructure for Guide for Business – The Natural Infrastructure for Business platform developed by the World Business Council for Sustainable Development(WBCSD), CH2M (with support from The Nature Conservancy), and other member companies is designed to introduce business leaders and practitioners to natural infrastructure.
+- Natural Infrastructure for Guide for Business – The Natural Infrastructure for Business platform developed by the World Business Council for Sustainable Development(WBCSD), CH2M (with support from TNC), and other member companies is designed to introduce business leaders and practitioners to natural infrastructure.

 - ASFPM No Adverse Impact How-To Guide for Infrastructure – This guide contains a section on natural or green infrastructure along with tips and tools.